numpy/numpy/doc/source/dev/howto-docs.rst

 tips and instructions for submitting it to the official NumPy documentation (that is, the documentation that ships with NumPy and lives on the :ref:`official project pages <numpy_docs_mainpage>`).
-Keep in mind that if you don't want to do this, writing a tutorial on your own blog, creating a youtube video or answering questions on social media or Stack Overflow are also great contributions!
+Keep in mind that if you don't want to do this, writing a tutorial on your own blog, creating a YouTube video or answering questions on social media or Stack Overflow are also great contributions!